April 3, 2020 Update – Parenting Exchanges Must Continue

 These are all great, common-sense guidelines, and if all divorced or separated parents lived by them, society would need a lot fewer family law attorneys.
 Sadly, in many cases parents have poor relationships with one-another, and don’t trust each other, so cannot co-parent based upon voluntary recommendations alone.

 This is an issue I first wrote about two weeks ago with a blog post Coronavirus & Colorado Child Custody, but so much has happened, and changed, since then that it’s time to revisit the new legal climate – especially with the new stay-at-home order.
-And people are confused – per this news report, divorced parents are even calling law enforcement to see what their rights and obligations are for parenting time exchanges.
+And people are confused – per this news report, divorced parents are even calling law enforcement to see what their rights and obligations are for parenting time exchanges during Covid-19.

 Colorado’s Stay-At-Home Order